MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-db-persisted-sku-features-transact-sql.md

 -   **TransparentDataEncryption**: Indicates that a database is encrypted by using transparent data encryption.
 To remove transparent data encryption, use the ALTER DATABASE statement.
 For more information, see [Transparent Data Encryption &#40;TDE&#41;](../../relational-databases/security/encryption/transparent-data-encryption-tde.md).

 > [!NOTE]
-> Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)] Service Pack 1, these features are available accross muiltiple [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Editions, and not limited to Enterprise or Developer Editions only.
+> Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)] Service Pack 1, these features are available accross multiple [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Editions, and not limited to Enterprise or Developer Editions only.

  To determine whether a database uses any features that are restricted to specific editions, execute the following statement in the database: